AsgerJon/WorkToy/README.md

 # Installation

-The stable version of **WorkToy** may be installed using the following
+The stable version of **worktoy** may be installed using the following
 command:

 ```bash